 Beverly Burke-Baker teaches this class at the Arnold Rue Community Center.

-Parent and child use play movement and gymnastic skills to develop coordination that encourages social skills and a positivity.
+Parent and child use play movement and gymnastic skills to develop coordination, which encourages social skills and a positive outlook.
 Nancy Healy teaches this class at Seifert Community Center.

-Fun class for young kids with stretching, beginning tumbling, balance beam, beginning vaulting, and games.
+This is a fun class for young children; activities include stretching, beginning tumbling, balance beam, beginning vaulting, and games.
 Children make new friends while building core strength and increasing self-confidence.
 Nancy Healy teaches this class at the Seifert Community Center.

 Students learn beginning tumbling skills, balance beam games, stretching and beginning vault.
 Tumbling skills focus on front, backward rolls, and cartwheels.
 A social and fun class!